Why Speech Deepfake Detectors Won't Generalize: The Limits of Detection in an Open World

 AI Summary

-Speech deepfake detectors fail to generalize in real-world conditions due to a combinatorial challenge termed 'coverage debt,' where required data grows faster than data collection.
-Analyzing cross-testing results, the authors demonstrate that detection performance drops significantly with newer synthesizers and in conversational speech domains.
-The study concludes that detection alone is insufficient for high-stakes decisions and must be integrated into layered defense strategies.
+This paper argues that speech deepfake detectors fail to generalize in real-world, open-world conditions due to a 'coverage debt' caused by multiplicatively growing factors like devices, codecs, and attack families.
+Through an analysis of a cross-testing framework, the authors demonstrate that detectors struggle significantly with newer synthesizers and conversational speech domains.
+They conclude that detection alone is insufficient for high-stakes decisions and advocate for layered defenses.

 Abstract